Skip to main content

 Source

-The default implementation dispatches function 0 to pci_cfg_read and returns all-1s for other functions (the standard “no device present” response).
+The default implementation dispatches type 0 access to function 0 to pci_cfg_read and returns all-1s for other functions (the standard “no device present” response).
 Routing components (switches, bridges) and multi-function devices should override this method.

 §Parameters

-• value: Pointer to receive the read value
+• value: Byte-enabled DWORD value to receive the read

 Source

-The default implementation dispatches function 0 to pci_cfg_write and silently drops writes to other functions.
+The default implementation dispatches type 0 access to function 0 to pci_cfg_write and silently drops writes to other functions.
 Routing components (switches, bridges) and multi-function devices should override this method.

 §Parameters